 The Quest for Safe and Effective Skin Care

 Skincare can be daunting.
 There are about a zillion products from a zillion different retailers, each touting unique ingredients and benefits.
 They’re at the drugstore, the department store, the med spa, the internet–everywhere.
 And now there’s an entire industry devoted to “natural,” “organic,” or “free of [demonized ingredient of the moment]” skincare.
-So, how do we choose?
+So, how does one choose?

 Many insist that all-natural skincare products are the answer to healthy, beautiful skin.
 In another camp are those who say effective, results-driven skincare only comes from lab-generated, scientific formulas.
 The truth is there are safe and effective ingredients and irritating, toxic, ineffectual ingredients on both sides of the aisle.